Badminton Oceania

-Badminton Oceania (BO) is the governing body of badminton in Oceania.
+Badminton Oceania (BOC) is the governing body of badminton in Oceania.
 It is one of the 5 continental bodies under the flag of the Badminton World Federation (BWF).
-The confederation has 17 member countries.
-Papua New Guinea is the newest member, which was granted membership in late 2016.
+The confederation has 18 member countries.
+Vanuatu is the newest member, which was granted membership in 2025.

 On the occasion of launching the new logo by Badminton Oceania, the organisation decided to change the name from Oceania Badminton Confederation to Badminton Oceania.